cms-ml/documentation/content/profiling/mlprof.md

 ??? hint "Click to expand"

     - batch-sizes: int.
-The comma-separated list of batch sizes to be tested; default: `1,2,4`.
+The comma-separated list of batch sizes to be tested. default: `1,2,4`.

     - model-file: str.
 The absolute path of the yaml file containing the informations of the model to be tested. default: `$MLP_BASE/examples/dnn/model_tf_l10u128.yaml`.